-We believe that quality is the most important aspect of assurance performance.
-Our reputation for quality is founded on three principles:
+We believe that quality is the most important aspect of Assurance performance.
+Our reputation for quality remains founded on three principles:

-- We recruit and train quality people; - We provide them with comprehensive audit methodology, enabled by cutting edge technology; - We operate a quality management system focused on continuous quality improvement.
+- We recruit, train and develop quality people; - We provide them with comprehensive audit methodology, enabled by cutting edge technology; and - We operate a quality management system focused on continuous quality improvement.

-Our reputation for quality in the Irish market, which is evidenced by the new audit mandates secured in recent years, has been hard-earned.
+Our reputation for quality in the Irish market has been hard-earned.
 We realise that it is only by maintaining a continuous focus on these principles that we can protect this reputation.